 More Information about the Great River Road

 Created in 1938 and stretching for 3,000 miles through and beside 10 states, the Great River Road National Scenic Byway is the longest such designated roadway and one of the oldest.
 The 10-state Mississippi River Parkway Commission works to promote and preserve the byway.
-Travelers planning a journey along the road can order a free 10-state Great River Road map from the Commission or download its free Drive the Great River Road app.
-Travelers can also find The Great River Road on Facebook, Instagram and Pinterest.
+Travelers planning a journey along the road can order a free 10-state Great River Road map from the Commission.
+Travelers can also find The Great River Road on Facebook and Instagram.

 America’s greatest scenic drive has introduced generations of travelers to the natural beauty and vibrant culture of the Mississippi region.
 Everyone who travels this route has their own Great River Road experience and this month, we’re taking time to reflect on some of our favorite things about the byway.